AgatheSenellart/MultiVae/README.md

 See https://multivae.readthedocs.io

-Several examples are provided in `examples/`
+Several examples are provided in `examples/` - and a Getting Started notebook in `examples/tutorial_notebooks`.

 # Table of Contents